Mommy Minute: Wish comes true for local girl fighting leukemia

 “She had decided she wanted to meet Alex Morgan and the U.S. Womens Soccer team so we are here to surprise her with her wish celebration,” Make-a-Wish volunteer April Scott said.

 And surprise her, they did.
-When nine-year-old Ashlyn walked into the private room at Al’s of Hampden, she was overcome with emotion.
+When 9-year-old Ashlyn walked into the private room at Al’s of Hampden, she was overcome with emotion.

 “I saw all my friends and I wasn’t expecting it,” she said.